 Deer Sightings in Silverglades

-Our woods are frequented by a small group of Roe Deer; occasionally they appear on the main lawn.
-You can come across them at any time, but are best seen in the early morning and evenings, if you move quietly through the woods.
+Our woods are frequented by several solitary Roe Deer does, sometimes with kids.
+Occasionally they appear on the main lawn.
+You can come across them at any time, but they are best seen in the early morning and evenings, if you move quietly through the woods.
 Although there is a large local Red Deer herd, you are more likely to see these animals at the RSPB Leighton Moss reserve.

 Some images of Roe deer seen in our woods and on lawns:

 This remainder of this page includes text from www.countryfile.com/wildlife/mammals/british-deer-guide/

 This native British deer is rusty brown in the summer months, turning grey, pale brown or sometimes black in winter.
 The small antlers with three prongs on males are known as tines.
 Roe deer are easily startled – their rumps bounding through forests and crops are a familiar sight to walkers and cyclists.
 They became extinct in England in the 1800s due to forest clearance and over-hunting, though the species remained in parts of Scotland.
 These days, they are widespread and abundant.

 - Habitat: Prefer woodland and forest but also spend time in open fields.